xshirl/pokemoncards/project-worksheet.md

 - Creating Landing Page
 - Game play
     - create pokemon objects with name, type, HP, moves
+    - push pokemon that has been clicked on into players' arrays
     - Show fighting pokemon on screen
     - Fight - press fight button
     - first pokemon is one with higher speed, if/else compare speeds